 Find out who is Eligible for a Grant?
-Other government websites may be more suitable for personal needs, student loans, small business assistance , or other business opportunities such as government contracting.
+Other government websites may be more suitable for personal needs, student loans, or small business assistance.
 The website Government Benefits, Grants, and Financial Aid may also be of help.

-If eligible, search for program information in the Catalog of Federal Domestic Assistance (CFDA).
+If eligible, search for program information among System for Award Management listings.
 Includes grants, loans, business and nonfinancial help.

 Go to federal websites given in each CFDA program description for more information and for state administering agencies responsible for managing these programs.